anirudhgovind/30DayMapChallenge/README.md

-This README and repository is still being edited with the latest edit being on (format(Sys.Date(), "%d %B, %Y")).
+This README and repository is still being edited with the latest edit being on 08 November 2020.

 # 30DayMapChallenge